-The outputs from the ORSA processes are reported to and reviewed by the Board and the Risk Committee regularly during the year.
+The outputs from the Company's ORSA processes are included in various reports regularly submitted and reviewed by the Board and/or Risk Committee and senior management in relation to earnings, capital, liquidity, strategy, and risk and control.
 The Risk Committee sets the approach to the ORSA and, on behalf of the Board, oversees the ORSA processes including the identification of risk, the methodology and assumptions used in the IM, and the results of the IM validation exercise.
 The results of the Company's ORSA processes are considered by the Board when reviewing the Company's strategy and approving annually the business and capital plan.